-Place the brisket in a food-safe plastic bag, tie up the bag, place in a bowl (the bowl catches leaks) and put it in the refrigerator for 24 hours.
+Place the brisket in a food-safe plastic bag, tie up the bag, place it in a bowl (the bowl catches leaks), and put it in the refrigerator for 24 hours.
 This step will help break down the meat making it tender.

 Smoke for 1-1/2 hours per pound.